AlubJ/BactaTank-Classic/README.md

 <!---------------------------------[ Content ]---------------------------------->

+## Supported Platforms
+Windows.

+Okay, jokes asside, BactaTank Classic is only officially supported on Windows 10 or 11.
+I have heard good things about running it through wine, although I haven't tried it myself.

+MacOS you ask? haha... wait you're serious?
+Uhh no.

 ## Compatible Games

 This table outlines which games are compatable with BactaTank Classic.
 It includes "classic" era LEGO games developed by TtGames/Traveller's Tales, as well as some of their other games based on similar revisions of the engine.